box/boxcli/docs/configure.md

       Show verbose output, which can be helpful for debugging

   --ccg-auth
-      Add a CCG environment that will use service account.
-You will have to provide enterprise ID with client id and secret.
+      Add a CCG environment that will use a service account.
+      Open your application in Box Developer Console and create this config JSON yourself.
+      Required fields: boxAppSettings.clientID, boxAppSettings.clientSecret, enterpriseID.

   --ccg-user=<value>
       Provide an ID for a user for CCG.
 Use it to obtain user token.
 In order to enable generating user token you have to